 In a bid to restore native oyster populations, and in turn see the return of health coastal waters, nurseries filled with oysters will be suspended underneath marina pontoons in Conwy Marina and Deganwy Marina of the River Conwy.
 The nurseries create a micro habitat acting as a maternity ward to the next generation of oysters.
 These oysters will begin reproducing over the next few months, releasing millions of baby oysters, known as larvae, into the ocean.

-“Conway Bay is a designated Special Area of Conservation with unique underwater habitats and important marine plants and wildlife, making it the perfect location to restore 1,300 native oysters into protective nurseries to help habitats thrive.”
+“Conway Bay is a designated Special Area of Conservation with unique underwater habitats and important marine plants and wildlife, making it into protective nurseries to help habitats thrive.”

 “Now the oysters are in their new home in the marinas, they will almost immediately begin their important work each filtering 200 litres of water a day.
 In the coming months the oysters will start to produce the next generation of the oyster population, by releasing larvae which will then be carried out by the water hydrodynamics and settle onto the seabed.
 In turn we hope that the project will help to create cleaner water, healthier fisheries and plentiful marine biodiversity in Britain,” explained Celine Gamble, Wild Oysters Project Manager, ZSL.

 The project has partnered locally with the School of Ocean Sciences at Bangor University, a local project officer will help to monitor and care for the newly placed oysters as part of The Wild Oysters Project.